vleong2332/norstone.github.io/_posts/2017-05-17-how-to-install-a-flat-screen-tv-on-a-stacked-stone-wall.md

 In retrofit situations, where you already have stacked stone on a wall or fireplace and you're wanting to come back and hang a tv over it, our first recommendation is to always see if a small portion of the stone can be cut or chipped out of the existing installation to create a flat surface to mount the bracket to.
 It might be possible with a lot of patience and some sturdy shims to try and drill through the stone, and shim the bracket out on the face of an irregular surface like stacked stone.
 If attempting a retrofit installation of that nature, its very important that a direct mechanical bond is made into the wall stud to make sure the TV stays safe on the wall.

-With a combined 40+ years experience in the stone industry our technical team is here to answer any questions you might have or troubleshoot anything unique to your project.
+With a combined 40+ years experience in the stone industry our technical team is here to answer any questions you might have or troubleshoot anything unique to your project - we're a great resource for all thing stacked stone.
 Call or [contact us](https://www.norstoneusa.com/contact-us/) today!